codepath/android_guides/IntelliJ-2016.3.3-Android-Studio-Settings---Configurations--Config.md

 before you go to the libraries ( you can make your selections afterward), now go to SDK.
          Select SDK\platorms\android-25\android.jar    as your class path

-After this, you will need to select the JAR files for IntelliJ to Set-up the Android SDK click plus above your class path and locate your JAR files and select them
+10) You will need to select the JAR files for IntelliJ to Set-up the Android SDKs.

-MAIN is the SDK\tool\
+Click the plus icon on the right, while the class path tab is selected.
+Locate your JAR files and select them

+Start with SDK\tools then follow below respectively.

 Most of these files located generally although not always under the BIN folders.
+Thus open folder and search for them.

 Summary of folders are:
 tools